lallben/UFOs/README.md

 ![webpage_city](https://github.com/lallben/UFOs/blob/main/static/images/Webpage_city_search.png)

 ### Searching by multiple parameters:
 The webpage is enabled to search using more than one parameter at one time.
-Here is an example of results using all the criteria - Date '1/1/2010'; City 'el cajon'; State:'ca'; Country:'us'; Shape: 'triangle'
+Here is an example of results using all the criteria -
+- Date '1/1/2010'
+- City 'el cajon'
+- State:'ca'
+- Country:'us'
+- Shape: 'triangle'
 ![webpage_all](https://github.com/lallben/UFOs/blob/main/static/images/Webpage_all_search.png)